 History: Santa Rita is the longest continuously active rangeland research facility and among the 5 oldest biological field stations in the United States.

 Ecosystems: Geology, landforms, soils and vegetation varies along a 500 m elevation gradient.
 In addition, there are contrasting historic and contemporary land uses.

 Size: 21,000 ha (52,000 acres) can support a wide range of experiments across several key vegetation types

 Notable features: The Santa Rita is critical open space serving a rapidly growing human population and increasingly threatened sensitive and endangered species and ecosystems.
-Several SNRE faculty use the facility for their research including Steve Archer, Mitch McClaran, Dave Breshears, George Ruyle, and Shirley Kurc.
-SNRE professor Mitch McClaran is the SRER's research director, and Mark Heitlinger is the SRER Manager.
+Several SNRE faculty use the facility for their research including Steve Archer, Mitch McClaran, and George Ruyle.
+SNRE professor Mitch McClaran is the SRER's research director, and Brett Blum is the SRER Manager.